Coast Mountain Bus Company: Labour disputes

 In 2001, over 3,400 workers rallied in a strike and disrupted transit service for 123 days, from April 1, 2001, to August 1, 2001.
-SeaBus service was not affected.
+SkyTrain service was not affected.

+In January 2024, CUPE 4500, a union representing transit supervisors and other bus system staff, went on strike.
+All bus and SeaBus service operated by CMBC in Metro Vancouver was cancelled on January 22 and 23 as a result.
+The union applied to the BC Labour Relations Board for permission to picket at SkyTrain facilities; if approved, this would mean any future job action by CUPE 4500 would shut down SkyTrain services on all three lines.

 Fleet roster

 Current fleet

 The following fleet is owned by TransLink and operated and maintained by CMBC.